mfgaspar/blog.source.code/_posts/2018-10-03-Kettle on the Edge.markdown

 Unfortunately, I had to leave Windows out of this, anyhow as for now I don't see windows as the operating system for edge computing.
 Just a reminder that you can still develop the transformations and jobs in Windows but having proper tests in place to make sure that you've developed will work on the Edge version of Pentaho Data Integration.

-Have fun creating jobs and transformations to be used on edge processing on small and scarse resources devices.
+Have fun creating jobs and transformations to be used on edge Computig on small and scarse resources devices.

-NOTE: This is great solution not only for Edge processing but can also be used in solutions that uses "serverless" and part of the backend, as Dan Keeley has already mentioned on a post on his blog.
+NOTE: This is great solution not only for edge computing but can also be used in solutions that uses "serverless" and part of the backend, as Dan Keeley has already mentioned on a post on his blog.
 Some other uses cases are cloud and elastic computing that I will later write a post about it.

 Follow me at: